w3f/Grants-Program/applications/subscript_lang.md

 * **FTE:**  2
 * **Costs:** 2.3 btc

-In this milestone, all the basic contract runtime compoment will be implemented.
-This stage will establish a runtime environment for smart contract.
+In this milestone, all the basic substrate contract runtime api will be implemented in AssemblyScript.
+This stage will deliver a AssemblyScript package which provide encapsulation of current substrate contract api.
+With the AS api, contracts can be compiled to wasm and deployed on substrate contract node.
 We may benefit from the reference implemention of parity Ink and provide similar api.

+The AS package will cover the following substrate contract api:

 | Number | Deliverable | Specification |
 | ------------- | ------------- | ------------- |